Learning T-conjugated stabilizers: The multiple-squares dihedral StateHSP: Setup

 To be explicit, the candidate stabilizer in the Pauli stabilizer learning problem is a string of operators drawn from $\{I, X, Y, Z\}$.
-Now, we have $T X T^{\dag} = (X + Y)/\sqrt{2}, T Y T^{\dag} = (X - Y)/\sqrt{2}$, and $TZT^{\dag} = Z$.
-Hence, in this modified version of the problem the candidate stabilizer is instead a string of operators drawn from the set $\{I, X, Y, Z, (X \pm i Y)/\sqrt{2}\}$.
+Now we additionally have $T X T^{\dag} = (X + Y)/\sqrt{2}$ and $T Y T^{\dag} = (X - Y)/\sqrt{2}$.
+We get nothing new from $TZT^{\dag} = Z$.
+Hence, in this modified version of the problem the candidate stabilizer is instead a string of operators drawn from the set $\{I, X, Y, Z, (X \pm Y)/\sqrt{2}\}$.
 As before, the sign of the stabilizing operator is fixed by doubling the state -- in that case the candidate doubled stabilizers are in fact exactly the doubled representations of involutions of the Multiple-Squares group, and one obtains \cref{defn:ms-shsp}.
-We note that these non-Pauli stabilizers are relevant in quantum error correction, showing up in eg. quantum double models hosting non-abelian topological order \cite{Kitaev_Annals_Physics_2003}, as well as more general non-Pauli stabilizer codes that can host transversal non-Clifford gates \cite{Webster_Quantum_2022_XP_formalism}.
+We note that these non-Pauli stabilizers are relevant in quantum error correction, showing up for example in quantum double models hosting non-abelian topological order \cite{Kitaev_Annals_Physics_2003}, as well as more general non-Pauli stabilizer codes that can host transversal non-Clifford gates \cite{Webster_Quantum_2022_XP_formalism}.

 This problem also shares some similarities with the problem of learning T-doped stabilizer states \cite{Leone_quantum_2024_T_doped_I, Chia_quantum_2024_T_doped_II}.
 This is the problem of learning a state prepared by a Clifford circuit doped with some number of non-Clifford gates, which is another way to introduce non-Clifford-ness into the problem.
 Because of the $\varepsilon$ requirement, most states fulfilling the StateHSP promise are quite far from these states, and in the StateHSP we are not required to learn the state, just the symmetry.
 However, solving an abelian StateHSP to identify the maximal stabilizer symmetry of a T-doped stabilizer state is the first step of the state-learning algorithm, highlighting that generally these symmetry-learning problems are important components in general quantum learning algorithms~\cite{huang_quantum_2022}.